tardate/LittleCodingKata/python/top_level_imports/README.md

 We were using [nose](http://nose.readthedocs.org/en/latest/), and all the tests referenced absolute imports based on the containing folder.
 But the code didn't.
-And because the code didn't attempt to make any references to sistem or parent modules, it all *seemed* to work.
+And because the code didn't attempt to make any references to system or parent modules, it all *seemed* to work.

 Well kinda.
 It was a hack and a trap.